Georgia (Vance Joy song): Music video

-The video was directed by Luci Schroder whom he worked with on the video for previous single "Mess Is Mine".
-It premiered on YouTube on March 26.
-The video shows a battalion of soldiers in a deadly battle during some unspecified war.
+The video was directed by Luci Schroder, with whom Joy worked on the video for previous single "Mess Is Mine".
+It premiered on YouTube on 26 March 2015.
+The video shows a battalion of soldiers in a deadly battle during an unspecified war.
 At one point, two soldiers are ambushed, and one of them is seriously wounded and the soldiers intimately kiss.
-It then shows several crew members filming the battle become overwhelmed with emotion.
+It then shows several crew members filming the scene become overwhelmed with emotion.

-"When you get a good pitch like Luci's, it makes it easy for me to say 'yes' to it because I think it stands out," the singer says.
+"When you get a good pitch like Luci's, it makes it easy for me to say 'yes' to it because I think it stands out," Joy said.
 "One of the goals when deciding on a [music video] is you want something to be memorable or at least to spark some kind of thought or resonate with people in a way."

-The Luci Schroder directed music video was nominated for Best Video at the ARIA Music Awards of 2015.
+It was nominated for Best Video at the ARIA Music Awards of 2015.